Background& Training

 During my fourth year, a project on men’s social movements got me increasingly interested in men's experiences with mental healthcare.
 I determined direct work with men would be a better place for me than academia, and I completed a clinical degree at the same time as my dissertation.
 This interdisciplinary background helps me understand each client's perspective, clarify their values, and support change in a holistic way.

+I am a lifelong student.
+I continue to read, write, and reflect on social theory and and engage in research and training in ACT, FAP, psychodynamic, and sex therapy.
 I am a member of the American Philosophical Practitioners Association, the Academy for Eating Disorders, and the Association for Contextual Behavioral Science.